Three Mile Cross: Business

 The Green Park Business Park lies half in the Hartley/Three Mile Cross area of Shinfield parish and half in the Smallmead area of Whitley in Reading borough.
 The 2 megawatt (peak) Enercon wind turbine, near Junction 11 of the M4, stands in Shinfield.
 It has been described as "the UK's most visible turbine".
 It was constructed in November 2005 and is owned by Ecotricity.
 The blades are 33 m long, with a tower height of 85 m.
 At a wind speed of 14 m/s the machine generates 2.05 MW of electricity (less for lower wind speeds) and has the potential to produce 3.5 million units of electricity a year, enough to power 1,063 local homes.

-The Courage Berkshire Brewery, built in 1978, is also half within Shinfield but was demolished in 2011.
+The Courage Berkshire Brewery, built in 1978, was also half within Shinfield.
+It was demolished in 2011.